BrewBlox/brewblox-documentation/docs/user/startup.md

 For an explanation of how to combine the various Spark Blocks, see the [BrewBlox control chains](./control_chains.md) page.

 The default configuration uses a single Spark controller.
-The [Multiple Devices](./multiple_devices.md) guide describe how to get started using more devices.
+The [Multiple Devices](./multiple_devices.md) guide describes how to get started using more devices.

-For more advanced users, there are alternative ways for configuring and using the system.
-These are described in the [Advanced](./advanced.md) page.

 ::: warning
 The following Raspberry Pi models are **not** compatible with BrewBlox.